navcoin/NavHub/content/how-to-guide/tutorial-3/index.md

 This will load up your version of the website, and you should be able to see your changes you made to the title of the first piece of content on the page.

 Go back into Visual Studio Code and in the same file as before, make another change to the **title**, and save it.
 If you look at your web browser, it should automatically update the page to show your new change.
-This applies to .html, .css, and .md files.
+This applies to `.html`, `.css`, and `.md` files.

 <figure style="padding: 20px 0 20px 0; background-color: #fff">
   <img src="images/How-To-14.jpg" width="700">